What should you do if you witness a racist or Islamophobic tirade?

 The triple stabbing in Portland

-Rick Best, Taliesin Myrddin Namkai Meche and Micah Fletcher saw two women being berated on a Portland light rail train.
+Rick Best, Taliesin Myrddin Namkai Meche and Micah Fletcher saw two girls being berated on a Portland light rail train.
 They didn't sit still.

-A man was confronting the two women -- including one who was wearing a hijab -- and started spouting "hate speech toward a variety of ethnicities and religions," Portland Police Sgt.
+A man was confronting the two teens -- including one who was wearing a hijab -- and started spouting "hate speech toward a variety of ethnicities and religions," Portland Police Sgt.
 Pete Simpson said.

+"He told us to go back to Saudi Arabia and he told us we shouldn't be here, to get out of his country," Destinee Mangum, 16, told CNN affiliate KPTV of the experience.

-But when the trio of men tried to calm the suspect, all three were stabbed.
+When the trio of men tried to calm the suspect, all three were stabbed.
 Best and Meche died; Fletcher was stabbed 1 millimeter away from his jugular.

 Scott said it's likely difficult, if not impossible, for those good Samaritans to have predicted the the assailant would try to kill them.